Numerical Solution¶

 This single vector update is equivalent to updating each component individually:

 This brings us to the end of one Newton iteration.
-The process repeats from Step 1 with the new state \(\mathbf{x_{k+1}}\) until the norm of the residual vector \(\|\mathbf{h}(\mathbf{x_{k+1}})\|\) falls below a specified tolerance, indicating that a valid physical state has been found.
+The process repeats from Step 1 with the new state \(\mathbf{x_{k+1}}\) until the norm of the residual vector \(\|\mathbf{h}(\mathbf{x_{k+1}})\|\) falls below a specified tolerance, or the maximum iteration count is reached.